Rozerxshashank/Rein/README.md

 | **"Negotiating..." stuck** | Ensure both devices are on the same Tailscale or WiFi network. |
 | **Input not working (Linux)** | Verify `ls -l /dev/uinput` shows `input` group ownership. |
 | **Mirror black screen** | Ensure "Screen Recording" permission is granted to your browser. |

-Visit the [Discord Channel](https://discord.com/invite/C8wHmwtczs) for support!
-(Go to Project -> Rein)

----
-> Contributions are welcome!
-Please leave a star ⭐ to show your support.